Is a Password Manager Your Key to Hassle-Free Online Security?

 The actual password manager’s technology and platform need to be exceptionally secure.
 If the server or software is hacked, rare but possible, there could be a pretty significant data breach

 Then there’s your master password.
 It has to be good.
 If you recycle one of your super-easy-to-remember passwords of yore, the whole thing is kind of pointless.
-Anyone with your master password will have full access to your data vault, and if you’re taking full advantage of the password manager, you’ll probably have credit card info, travel ID numbers, and other sensitive information stored in there.
+Anyone with your master password will have full access to your data vault, and if you’re taking full advantage of the password manager, you’ll probably have credit card info, travel ID numbers, and other sensitive information stored there.

 The flip side of this is what happens if you cannot remember your master password: losing access to your most important digital details.
 Find the happy medium between a strong, unique master password you can remember and something far too easy for someone else to crack.
 One suggestion?
 Opt for a passphrase instead of a password.
-And do not forget to set up account recovery (most password managers offer it) via a separate email address, security questions, trusted contact, or whatever other option you may have.
+Do not forget to set up account recovery (most password managers offer it) via a separate email address, security questions, trusted contact, or whatever other option you may have.

 Another thing worth knowing is that phishing attacks aren’t unheard of.
 When hackers try to trick you into entering your master password on a site that looks like your password manager’s but is a fake, you could be in for a huge hassle or worse.